HaydenFaulkner/Tennis/README.md

 # Tennis
-Code supporting the paper: "TenniSet: A Dataset for Dense Fine-Grained Event Recognition, Localisation and Description"
+Code supporting the paper: ["TenniSet: A Dataset for Dense Fine-Grained Event Recognition, Localisation and Description"](http://hf.id.au/papers/DICTA17_Tennis.pdf)

+### Note: This repository isn't quite complete.
+Will be completed over next couple of weeks.
 ## Prerequisites
 - Linux or macOS
 - Python 2 or 3